-Chapter IX applies to civilian internees, and provides protection against duplicate punishment.251 Violations of camp disciplinary rules may also be punished, but they are not to be treated as crimes.
-Internees may not be punished for a simple disciplinary breach, including attempted escape,252 by confinement in a penitentiary.253
+Chapter IX applies to civilian internees, and provides protection against duplicate punishment.
+Violations of camp disciplinary rules may also be punished, but they are not to be treated as crimes.
+Internees may not be punished for a simple disciplinary breach, including attempted escape, by confinement in a penitentiary.
+Violation of the civilian internees, and provides protection against duplicate punishment.